Workplace Safety and Health Information for Employers

 Some workplace hazards are obvious, like machinery that can cause injury or chemicals that can be poisonous.
 When identifying hazards in your workplace, remember to include things like stress, working long hours, working night shifts, and noise.
 Once you have identified the hazards in your workplace, you can take steps to make your workplace safer.

 Workplace hazards can also be biological, such as poisonous plants and insects, or environmental, like long-term heat or cold exposure.
 These hazards can potentially cause uncommon conditions, that if left undetected and untreated may lead to death.
 For example, blastomycosis is a disease caused by a fungus too small to see with the naked eye.
 This fungus resides in dirt and soil, making it a potential hazard in outdoor workspaces.
 The fact sheet, Blastomycosis: Employers and Workers, P-03246 (available in English, Hmong, and Spanish), contains more information, including what symptoms to look out for and how to prevent your workers from being exposed to the fungus that causes blastomycosis.
-Diseases are another type of workplace hazard.
-While some diseases spread from person-to-person, some diseases can spread to humans from animals.
-Workers who work with animals or animal products may need to take additional precautions to stay healthy.
-Health and safety information for farm workers can be found on the Occupational Health farm workers page.

 Follow health and safety requirements

 As an employer, you are required to provide a safe workplace for your employees.
 This means that you check your workplace to make sure there are no serious hazards, you train your employees in safe work practices, and you provide the equipment they need to do their job and stay safe.
+More information:

 Make a plan for pregnant and breastfeeding workers